jonbind/closingthegap/README.md

 * **fileTitration.itp** : Topology files used for titratable Martini simulations

 # Part 1: Parameterising angle and bond distribution
 Following the guidelines provided by [Martini Website](http://cgmartini.nl/index.php/martini-3-tutorials/parameterizing-a-new-small-molecule), we undertook the parameterization of a small molecule.
 This process can be summarized in six essential steps, ensuring accurate representation and functionality of the molecule in our studies.
+In this folder we deposited the bPEI with a 33% branching as an example.

 # Part 2: Simulation of titratableMartini setups
-Drawing inspiration from a seminal [paper](https://pure.rug.nl/ws/portalfiles/portal/130104951/5.0014258.pdf), our research collective crafted a comprehensive protocol to facilitate the configuration and subsequent simulation of titratable Martini systems.
+In alignment with the methodologies presented in the original [paper](https://pure.rug.nl/ws/portalfiles/portal/130104951/5.0014258.pdf), we extended our simulations to include varying sizes of bPEI molecules.
+Additionally, we investigated the impact of different protonation states on the radius of gyration of the bPEI-siRNA complex.

 # Part 3: Complexation of siRNA with PEI
+This section contains simulation data for the titration of a 1.5 kDa branched polyethylenimine (bPEI) molecule with a single siRNA molecule.
+Within this directory, you'll find six subfolders corresponding to different N/P (Nitrogen/Phosphate) ratios: 1, 2, and 5.
+These simulations explore how bPEI interacts with siRNA and investigate the effects of varying N/P ratios on their interaction.